 Taylor LiCausi

 Prior to coming to Stanford, Taylor was a middle and high school biology and special education teacher at the Frederick Douglass Academy in Harlem, New York.
-He holds a joint A.B. in Social Anthropology and Romance Languages & Literatures, cum laude, from Harvard College as well as an M.S.Ed in Special Education from Hunter College.
+He holds an M.S.Ed in Special Education from Hunter College as well as a joint A.B. in Social Anthropology and Romance Languages & Literatures, cum laude, from Harvard College.

 Faculty advisors: